 Telemedicine aims to fill the gaps due to the extreme shortage of physicians in the world.
 It can’t be argued that this virtual care technology has enhanced scope of healthcare to cater to needs of a range of patients with diverse needs.

 4. Quality Patient Care

-physician to schedule a visit from distant proximity and at flexible time.
-Thanks to this breakthrough, the physicians can now access patient’s medical history and conduct procedures through Onsite Kiosks, Webcams, mobile apps and Email.
 Patient can communicate with the doctor from proximity of his home.
-Whether it is primary care, urgent care, follow-up visits, management of medications or any chronic illness, Telemedicine offers to provide a standard care for all.
+Whether it is primary care, urgent care, follow-up visits, management of medications or any chronic illness; Telemedicine provides an effective personalized healthcare for patients.